demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 val it : EnvVarParseError = ...
 ```

-The next step transforming these field names to its corresponding environment variable names.
-A typical environment variable name convention is an upper case string with multiple words separated by underscore.
+The next step is transforming these field names to its corresponding environment variable names.
+A typical environment variable name convention is an upper case string with multiple words separated by the underscore character.
 For example, `CONNECTION_STRING` would be environment variable name from which we need to retrieve the value of the `ConnectionString` field of `Config` type.

 ```fsharp
 // ...